Introduction

 Step 1: Gather all the components on the Digital Board or Physical Table.

-Step 2: Plug the Potentiometer, Sensor & Transistor on the BreadBoard.
+Step 2: Plug the Potentiometer, Sensor & Transistor into the BreadBoard.

 Potentiometer: